0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 We also do `searchsploit` queries for the components found but we don't find any exploits for them.

 *Since the situation wasn't looking too good with the "looking for an exploit" path,* we go back to the basics and look at the source code of the home page.
-And lo and behold! we find a comment right at the bottom saying `secret.txt`
+And lo and behold! we find a comment right at the bottom saying `secret.txt`!

 ![secret-comment](secret-comment.jpg)

-it's a cleaner view if we grep for comments after curling the page:
+we can get a cleaner view if we grep for comments after *curling* the page:

 ![comment-curl](comment-curl.jpg)